Syrian actress treads new stage in Syrian protests

 AMMAN Syrian actress Fadwa Suleiman says she was drawn to a life in drama because of its promise of freedom.

-Disillusioned at the level of state control even in theater and film, she joined protests last year against President Bashar al-Assad and now takes the stage at demonstrations in the city of Homs, center of resistance to his family's four-decade rule.
+Disillusioned at the level of state control even in theatre and film, she joined protests last year against President Bashar al-Assad and now takes the stage at demonstrations in the city of Homs, centre of resistance to his family's four-decade rule.

 Cutting her hair short like a boy and moving from house to house to evade capture, Suleiman has become one of the most recognized faces of the 10-month uprising against Assad.